South Square and Duckfield Lane,

 No one has favorited this theater yet

-The cinema was demolished in January/February 1999 and in 2000 the site was used as a car park.
-In July 2003 a doctors' surgery was built on the site, which opened in March 2004.
+In 2000 the site was used as a car park.
+In July 2003 Greyfriars Doctors' Surgery was built on the site, which opened in March 2004.

 Just login to your account and subscribe to this theater.